 Phase 1: Required modifying and maintaining the existing freestanding central plant and all site utilities to three existing buildings to be incorporated into the new campus design.

 Phase 2: Responding to a community need, the District applied for a sizeable subsidized grant as a means to establish their Head Start Program in support of the District’s low-income/poverty level demographics.
-The District was awarded the grant funding and immediately engaged IBI Group to perform a feasibility study with the intention of adding a Head Start Pre-School facility to the “E-Wing” currently being designed for the proposed Blocker Junior High School campus.
+The District was awarded the grant funding and immediately engaged IBI Group to perform a feasibility study with the intention of adding a Head Start Program and Community Teen Health Clinic facility to the “E-Wing.”
 This addition would be the first to the 1980’s facility with the potential to transform the campus into a community service center.

 IBI Group’s initial scope of work included developing a spatial program for the school, creating a design concept and a set of as-built drawings to document existing conditions.